Lorentz and Gale-Ryser theorems on general measure spaces: Existence of the set with a priori cross sections

 where the second inequality follows from the Lorentz-Shimogaki theorem \cite[Theorem~III.7.4, p.~169]{BS}.
 Hence, taking the limit as $n\to\infty$ in \eqref{E:fen}, using \eqref{norm1ve} and \eqref{E:uni} give

 for any fixed $t\in[0,1]$.

 Again, using \eqref{norm1ve} and the monotonicity of the sequence $\{v_{E_n}(x)\}_{n\in\N}$, then, the sequence of functions $v_{E_n}$ converges to $v_E$ a.e.~in $[0,1]$.
 Moreover, the pointwise limit in fact exists for every $x\in[0,1]$, and hence we may thus assume without loss of generality (modifying $E$ on a subset of measure zero, if necessary) that $v_{E_n}$ converges to $v_E$ everywhere in $[0,1]$.
-Consequently, we obtain
+Thus, as a consequence of Lemma~\ref{propswap} (iv), we obtain

 for all $z\in[0,1]$ and $n\in\N$.
 In particular, this yields

 Define by $S$ the set of all $x\in(0,1)$ such that both $f$ and $v_{E_0}$ are continuous in $x$ and \eqref{E:slope} holds.
 Since $f$ and $v_{E_0}$ are nonincreasing, and, as shown before, \eqref{E:slope} holds for a.e.~$x\in[0,1]$, it follows that $|[0,1]\setminus S|=0$.